JavonDee/JavonDee/README.md

 - 👋 Hi, I’m @JavonDee
 - 👀 I’m interested in video games

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on games

-- 📫 How to reach me email me at javondentremont@student.scit.org
+- 📫 How to reach me email me at javondentremont1312@gmail.com

 <!---